wrench-project/wrench/doc/wrench_101.md

 The API documentation for these property classes explains what each property means, what possible values are, and what default values are.
 Other properties have more to do with what the service can or should do when in operation.
-For instance, the `wrench::BatchServiceProperty` class defines a `wrench::BatchServiceProperty::BATCH_SCHEDULING_ALGORITHM` which specifies what scheduling algorithm a batch service should use for prioritizing jobs.
+For instance, the `wrench::BatchComputeServiceProperty` class defines a `wrench::BatchComputeServiceProperty::BATCH_SCHEDULING_ALGORITHM` which specifies what scheduling algorithm a batch service should use for prioritizing jobs.
 All property classes inherit from the `wrench::ServiceProperty` class, and one can explore that hierarchy to discover all possible (and there are many) service customization opportunities.